Channel Dependence, Limited Lookback Windows, and the Simplicity of Datasets: How Biased is Time Series Forecasting?: Conclusion and Recommendations

-In this paper, as outlined in the introduction, our primary goal is to establish a fair and unbiased evaluation framework for multivariate TSF models.
-To achieve this, we make several critical adjustments to the experimental setup including: tuning the lookback window, analyzing statistical inter-channel correlations, and conducting empirical evaluations on datasets with varying characteristics.
-From this comprehensive setup, we draw the following key conclusions:
+Our study establishes a fair evaluation framework for multivariate time series forecasting by tuning lookback windows, analyzing inter-channel correlations, and assessing diverse datasets.
+From this, we conclude and recommend the following: